Installation

 extract Extracts a specified range of voxels from a segmentation

-mesh Creates a finite element mesh from a segmentation
+mesh Creates a finite element mesh from a tessellation or segmentation

 metrics Quality metrics for an existing finite element mesh